(figures up to 31 December 2020):

 - Drive operational improvements.

-- Invest in the business.
+- Invest in the business and support research and development.

 - Focus on profitability and operating cash generation – not growth for the sake of growth.